Bealby/grandpas-pocket-watch-shop/README.md

-As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the Website so that users know exactly why they are 'here' what they can 'do'.
+As an e-commerce enterprise that sells products, the Website needs to reflect this visably upon entering the Website so that users know exactly why they are 'there' what they can immediately 'do'.

-Therefore to schieve this and goal, e-commerce design conventions currently used in the market, such as for 'Amazon', 'Ebay' and 'Etsy', will be closely followed and tailored to accoridnty.
+To achieve this goal, e-commerce design conventions need to be applied, with strong brands such as 'Amazon', 'Ebay' and 'Etsy', being closely researched and conformed to accordingly.

-The `Navigation Bar` will be fixed at the top with the **Logo**, **Search Bar** and **Product** headers displayed.
+The `Navigation Bar` will be fixed at the top along with the **Logo**, **Search Bar**. **Product** headers will be displayed underneath and centred. `Icons` will be used for the **Login** and **Basket** features that will be positioned to the far right of the navigation bar.

-`Icons` will then be used for the **Login** and **Basket** features.
-This along with the main home page titled "Start Shopping" with an arrow pointing down towards images of watches, parts and tools, should intuitiviely convey the Website's aim.
-Placement of imagery and icons will be key to horning and focusing users intuition into buying.
+The main home page will then have a bold heading titled "Start Shopping" with an arrow pointing downwards to three images of a 'Pocket Watch', 'Parts' and 'Tools'.
+These images should intuitiviely convey the Website's aim of selling these types of products.

+The placement of imagery and icons, as well as the structure of the navigation bar and home page, should help horn and focus users intuition into buying.
+The key factor being that the simple, concise structure will not cause cognitive overload and distract the main aim of the Website.

+Throughout the Website a strong emphasis will be made on clear imagery of products, ensuring that product layout is not congested.
+This will allow users to view and search products quickly and efficiently.
+Expedited  the desire to add products to their basket and checking out smoothly.

-Extra features such as About, contact and Q&A Forum will be placed at the bottom of the oage as separatte links, as to not distract the user into navigating to other reas of the Website when the main goal is for users to focus on buying.
-The extra links will become more apparant as the users trust and comfortubuly grow whle searhcing the Website for poridcts,
+Extra features such as links to `About`, `Contact` and `Q&A Forum` will be displayed in the footer of the Web page.
+Preventing the user to not get distracted into navigating to other parts of the Websiote that stirs aways form the main goal of the Website which is to seel good.
+The extra links will not however become lost in the Website as the longer the user is enagged in the Website and their trust gained, the more they will intuitiviely search closer for other features in the Website.

-cognitive overload.

 ### Skeleton